zNightlord/Blendbench/README.md

 # Blendbench

-A plugin? addon? extension for modelbench to convert Minecraft json file and backwards. *currently as a standalone run with python*
+A plugin? addon? extension for modelbench to convert Minecraft json file and backwards as a Blender addon *currently as a standalone run with python*

 TODO: